Resources and Links: Programs

 Centre For Restorative Justice, Australian National University

-Undertakes high quality theoretical and empirical research of this rapidly growing field.
-Mission is to ensure that the Australian National University remains a world leader in restorative justice scholarship and a leading trainer of doctoral students and postdoctoral fellows in the field.
+Undertakes high-quality theoretical and empirical research in this rapidly growing field.
+The mission is to ensure that the Australian National University remains a world leader in restorative justice scholarship and a leading trainer of doctoral students and postdoctoral fellows in the field.

 CANADA